The Golden State Warriors often seem more like a giddy pack of six-year-olds than a professional basketball team.

 We recently discovered that greater cooperation, effective communication and extra employee effort are attributes of workplaces with high levels of camaraderie.

 Golden State won 24 games to start this season before recording their first loss Dec.
 12. The winning streak not only set the NBA record for best start to a season, but also put the Warriors ahead of the 1884 St. Louis Maroons baseball team for the best season beginning in any of the major U.S. professional sports.
-Coincidence?
-We think not.
+Meanwhile, the team's triumphs are translating into better business results.
+For example, Warriors fans are paying the highest prices on the ticket-resale market to attend home games this year.

 Nor do the Warriors, who are laughing and high-fiving like a bunch of kids.